wrmack/wrmack.github.io/Solid-voting/index.md

 use-site-title: true
 show-avatar: false
 ---
+* auto-gen TOC:
+{:toc}

 ## Trust
 Voters must trust the election system.
 Democracy will fall into disrepute if voters can no longer trust the system they use for electing their representatives.
+Trust can be achieved if the voter can verify their vote was counted.
 ## Verifiability
 End-to-end verifiability is considered to be an essential property of an election system.
 It should be possible to verify that a vote was:
 * cast as intended
 * counted as cast.

+And to verify tht all valid votes were counted.

 Most current election systems do not meet this expectation.

-In the past, trust has been assisted through the traditional practice of candidates appointing scrutineers to monitor the counting of votes.
+In the past, candidates have appointed scrutineers to monitor the counting of paper votes.
+This provided a degree of verifiability.

 If votes are recorded electronically, scrutineers can satisfy themselves that the counting operations are robust (such as checking optical scans manually).

-Scrutineers cannot provide the verifiability that a fully trusted election system should have.
+However, scrutineers cannot provide the verifiability that a fully trusted election system should have.

 Some systems provide:
 * some form of receipt of a vote being received
 * a token which a voter can use to check their vote on a bullletin board
 * a phone-in service whereby a voter can check their vote was counted as they intended.

-In all current election systems, a voter submits their vote.
-The voter might, depending on the election system being used:
-* fill in a paper ballot and deposit it in a ballot box
-* fill out voting documents and post them in the mail
-* fill out a voting form online and press the submit button.

 The feedback to the voter is provided by the election service itself, which may, or may not, be fully trusted.

 If a recounting of votes is called for, the votes held by the election service are recounted.
 If votes are on paper then there may well be a different result.
 Manual counting of paper votes is more prone to error than counting of electronic votes.
 Assumptions here are that the election service has all the votes that were cast and that no votes were changed.

 ## The Solid concept
 The Solid concept includes the notion that the user does not part with their information.
-If Alice wants to comment on Bob's data (such as a post of some sort) Alice does not send her comment to Bob but places her comment on her own POD and sends Bob a notification.
-Bob can then read Alice's comment on her POD.
+If Alice wants to comment on Bob's data (such as a post of some sort) Alice does not send her comment to Bob but places her comment on her own pod and sends Bob a notification.
+Bob can then read Alice's comment on her pod.

 ## Online voting using Solid
-If Alice casts a vote on the Solid platform, it is placed in her POD and the election service is notified.
+If Alice casts a vote on the Solid platform, it is placed in her pod and the election service is notified.
 Alice does not part with her vote.
 The election service reads her vote.

 The essential property of this system is that Alice retains her original vote.
 If there is a dispute about the election result all votes can be read and counted again by an entirely separate third party in order to verify the result.
 The original votes are recounted - not just those held by election service.

 ## A bit more detail
 Alice is an authenticated voter (we will leave aside the matter of authentication).
 Bob has been given responsibility for running the election.
 Carol and Charlie are a couple of the candidates.
 Judy is a judge.
 Ted is an independent election auditor.

-Alice has a POD hosted by Inrupt.
-Alice puts her vote onto her POD, digitally signs it with her private key and sends a notification to Bob as well as to Ted, who have read access rights to her vote and who have her public key.
-She can use a different device to access her POD to check her vote is saved correctly and was not changed.
+Alice has a pod hosted by Inrupt.
+Alice puts her vote onto her pod, digitally signs it with her private key and sends a notification to Bob as well as to Ted, who have read access rights to her vote and who have her public key.
+She can use a different device to access her pod to check her vote is saved correctly and was not changed.

 Bob reads her vote.
 At the same time an acl file is associated with the vote which prohibits the world, including Alice, from changing or deleting the vote until two weeks following the election.